Emergency Shelter Siting Approval Process

 "Super Siting" – House Bill 2006

-A new state law adopted by the Oregon Legislature this spring (HB 2006) requires the City of Eugene to approve an application for an Emergency Shelter regardless of state or local land use laws as long as the application complies with the approval criteria in the new state law.
+A new state law adopted by the Oregon Legislature (HB 2006) requires the City of Eugene to approve an application for an Emergency Shelter regardless of state or local land use laws as long as the application complies with the approval criteria in the new state law.
 In other words, the City of Eugene cannot deny an application to develop an Emergency Shelter if the application complies with the new state law, even if, under other circumstances, the City’s land use code would prohibit the Emergency Shelter at that location.

 In June 2020, the Oregon State Legislature adopted HB 4212 to remove land use barriers that might otherwise prevent emergency shelters from locating on certain sites.
 HB 4212 was followed by the passage of HB 2006 in May of 2021 continuing to allow local governments and certain non-profit organizations to develop emergency shelters in available buildings and/or on open sites without the need for any land use approvals (such as an application for a zone change or a conditional use permit) for the underlying property.